easyddb/dummy_alma/README.md

  This happens because ALMA has it's own internal mechanism of relating items to reservations, this cannot be normally achieved.

-* Item availability is returned randomly on every request.
+* Item availability is returned always as available (TRUE).

 * Item details (holdings) are hard-cached.
 Each item has it's own pre-defined XML response located in the `src/Provider/AlmaBundle/Resources/alma_xml` directory.

  Each file name is `ITEM_LOCAL_ID.xml`.

  To add a new entry there follow the `http://ALMA_PROVIDER_URL:PORT/alma/catalogue/detail?catalogueRecordKey=ITEM_LOCAL_ID` URL in your browser, copy the XML response and create a XML file with those contents in the path described above.
+ Important: Do not copy the contents directly from browser window (this output cannot be parsed by SimpleXml).
+Instead, see the generated markup of the page and copy it's contents into the destination file.

- For items that do not have this pre-defined response, the service will return that this ID is not found.
+ For items that do not have this pre-defined response, the service will return that an item with this ID was not found.